christoff-linde/lyric-video/README.md

 All further styling was done with `.SCSS`, compiled to `.MIN.CSS`.
 Interaction is handled with `.JS`.

+I made use of [GitHub Actions](https://github.com/features/actions) to serve as a CI/CD Pipeline that publishes the website.

 ## What I Learned
 Throughout the project, I learnt how to create and animate motion graphics in After Effects, and exporting them for use in a interactive web-related context.